Plot the log-likelihood contours of a distribution

 contour = graphBasic.getDrawable(0)

-To be able to use specific Contour methods like buildDefaultLevels, we need to use getImplementation.
+To be able to use specific Contour methods like buildDefaultLevels, we need to use the method named getImplementation.

 contour = contour.getImplementation()